mech/Learning-Notes/FrontEnd/JavaScript/React/Hooks.md

 ## useEffect

+Essentially combination of `componentDidMount`, `componentDidUpdate` and `componentWillUnMount`.

 * Lifecycle methods
 * Firing off API request
 * Use for imperative DOM mutation, interfacing with browser API

 Run both after the initial render and on every update.
 May have performance issues (if for example you are subscribing to event like resize event).

+You interact with third party libraries in useEffect.
+You also do HTTP call in useEffect until we have Suspense.

 ## useReducer